Electronic cigarette: Economics

 As of 2018, 95% of e-cigarette devices were made in China, mainly in Shenzhen.
 Chinese companies' market share of e-liquid is low.
-In 2014, online and offline sales starting increases.
-Since combustible cigarettes are relatively inexpensive in China a lower price may not be large factor in marketing vaping products over there.
+In 2014, online and offline sales started to increase.
+Since combustible cigarettes are relatively inexpensive in China a lower price may not be a large factor in marketing vaping products over there.

-In 2015, 80% of all e-cigarette sales in convenience stores in the US were products made by tobacco companies.
-According to Nielsen Holdings, convenience store e-cigarette sales in the US went down for the first time during the four-week period ending on 10 May 2014.
-Wells Fargo analyst Bonnie Herzog attributes this decline to a shift in consumers' behavior, buying more specialized devices or what she calls "vapors-tanks-mods (VTMs)" that are not tracked by Nielsen.
-Wells Fargo estimated that VTMs accounted for 57% of the 3.5 billion dollar market in the US for vapor products in 2015.
-In 2014, dollar sales of customizable e-cigarettes and e-liquid surpassed sales of cigalikes in the US, even though, overall, customizables are a less expensive vaping option.
-In 2014, the Smoke-Free Alternatives Trade Association estimated that there were 35,000 vape shops in the US, more than triple the number a year earlier.
-However the 2015 slowdown in market growth affected VTMs as well.
 Large tobacco retailers are leading the cigalike market.
 "We saw the market's sudden recognition that the cigarette industry seems to be in serious trouble, disrupted by the rise of vaping," Mad Money's Jim Cramer stated April 2018.
 "Over the course of three short days, the tobacco stocks were bent, they were spindled and they were mutilated by the realization that electronic cigarettes have become a serious threat to the old-school cigarette makers," he added.
 In 2019, a vaping industry organization released a report stating that a possible US ban on e-cigarettes flavors can potentially effect greater than 150,000 jobs around the US.